About The Hall

 on 30-foot high video pylons that use a new, must-see video technology.

-The Hall’s New England Football exhibit will walk you through the sport’s regional history while highlighting all the reigning high school Super Bowl or state champions in each New England state on the exhibit’s Wall of Champions that displays each school’s football jersey as well as those of the regional Pop Warner champions.
+The Hall’s New England Football exhibit will walk you through the sport’s regional history while highlighting all the reigning high school Super Bowl or state champions in each New England state on the exhibit’s Wall of Champions that displays each school’s football jersey.

-ring and get up close with the Patriots three Vince Lombardi Super Bowl Trophies while confetti rains down upon you.
+Oh, and you’ll make Malcolm Butler's Super Bowl interception and get up close with the Patriots four Vince Lombardi Super Bowl Trophies while confetti rains down upon you.

 Your Hall experience is sure to be one you’ll tell your friends about.